GIS and civil engineering: benefits, applications and opportunities to improve your construction project

 - topographic surveying – GIS proves to be an essential tool in topographic surveying because precise measurements are needed to create accurate mapping systems.
 Data are saved and remain conveniently accessible for use in projects;

-- BIM integration – integration between BIM and GIS generates workflows that can exchange data from one system to another without loss of information, querying data within a single database.
+- BIM integration – BIM GIS integration generates workflows that can exchange data from one system to another without loss of information, querying data within a single database.
 A data-centric approach generates a more in-depth view of the work and the relevant urban and natural context, enabling informed decision making, greater stakeholder involvement, and faster and more efficient processes.
 Through this new type of approach, GIS data enriches the BIM model with information, and BIM in turn feeds data into GIS information systems.
 Systematically applying the digital twin criterion for infrastructure as well makes it possible to collect in a single container the geometric model of the work, the technical data sheets, but also GIS data related to the territory where the infrastructure is located (weather information, seismic data, etc.).

 What are the advantages of gis in civil engineering?